nicopicomoco-sekihan-80/Antencoder-AntVLA/README.md

 Antencoder-AntVLA

-Small, field-deployable VLA with language-conditioned latent distributions.

-AntVLA is designed around a simple principle:

-Do not force language to determine information that language does not specify.
+Small VLA for Real-World Manipulation

+AntVLA is a research project toward a small, deployable Vision-Language-Action model for real-world manipulation.

+The goal is not to build a large model that understands arbitrarily complicated instructions.

+Instead:

-Rather than building a large model that tries to understand arbitrarily complex instructions, we aim to build a small VLA that works reliably on simple real-world manipulation tasks.
+Build a small model that can reliably understand and act on simple real-world tasks.

-Core Idea

-AntVLA represents visual information and action information as continuous latent variables:

-𝑧
-𝑉
-=
-𝐸
-𝑉
-(
-𝑉
-)

-𝑧
-𝐴
-=
-𝐸
-𝐴
-(
-𝐴
-)

-where:

-𝐸
-𝑉
-: Vision Encoder
-𝐸
-𝐴
-: Action Encoder
-𝑧
-𝑉
-: Vision latent
-𝑧
-𝐴
-: Action latent

-For vision, MobileCLIP is used as the main visual encoder.

-The key idea is that Language should not be forced to reconstruct a single point in either latent space.

-Instead, Language defines a conditional distribution:

-𝑝
-(
-𝑧
-𝑉
-∣
-𝐿
-)

-𝑝
-(
-𝑧
-𝐴
-∣
-𝐿
-)

-where
-𝐿
- is language.

-Why Distribution Instead of MSE?

-A language instruction is inherently ambiguous.
+The central idea is to represent What and How as continuous latent variables and use Language as a compact semantic interface between them.

+1. Motivation

+A robot trajectory contains information about how an action was performed.

+Visual observations contain information about what exists and the current state.

+Language provides semantic information about the task, but it does not uniquely specify everything.

 For example: